dlfinst/dana-finster/content/10-resume/_index.md

 - Design, develop, and support software solutions for Walmart’s eDiscovery and Forensics Lab that adhere to ANSI National Accreditation Board (ANAB) requirements
-- Collaborate with area leadership to define and implement infrastructure, development, and deployment standards to reduce risk and improve quality
+- Strategize with leadership to implement infrastructure, development, and deployment standards to reduce risk and improve quality
-- Lead team way of working and drive continuous process and product improvement
+- Lead team ways of working and continuous process and product improvement
 - Collaborate with teams in other areas of Walmart to pilot platform security controls, integrate application capabilities, and encourage participation in the centralized Walmart developer experience initiative

 ### Cloud Platform & Engineering Continuous Delivery Lead, _November 2018 – September 2019_